arjun1131/AWS-SAA-C-03-Notes/Application Management.md

 Log streams : It's group of log events which belongs to same resource.<br>
 Log groups: It's group of log streams of resources which has same permission settings.<br>

+## CloudWatch alarms:
+It can automatically initate a trigger or sending out information to certain admins when any metric is crossing its threshold value.
+It has three stages<br>
+1. OK - Everything on that particular metric is smooth<br>
+2. Insufficient - state where CloudWatch don't have data to decide anything <br>
+3. In alarm - Particular metric is gone behind threshold value given.<br>